-A twisting, science fiction, mind-fuck, indictment of religious and technological idolatry with a sharp look at how our choices and compassion define us as human beings.
+A twisting, science fiction, mind-fuck indictment of religious and technological idolatry.
+Newcomer offers a sharp look at how our choices and compassion define us as human beings.

 Free Be a Fucking Weirdo sticker with each Darkest Day purchase!